Add support via ffmpeg. See https://john.ly/stream-rtmp/

 In addition to being portable, an installed package is also easy to uninstall and upgrade.

-Remember to give the user access to the hardware encoder:
+First give the user access to the hardware encoder:

 You can then use the ts2mp4-single-02.sh script and encode a one-hour video in about 20 minutes:

+This is implemented in the script check-cc-single-02.sh.
 The quality is decent, but not as good as software-encoded files; the hardware encoder is poor at low-contrast motion, which affects faces.

 This should only be done on an experimental computer where we occasionally reinstall a fresh operating system.
 Installing ffmpeg in this way makes it very hard to uninstall it.